Surrey Arts Safeguarding Training Update

 The person who observes the abuse/neglect or is informed that abuse or neglect may have occurred is responsible for immediately alerting the designated Safeguarding Officer for Surrey Arts within the working day: Judith Royle, 07968 833973

 If the designated person is not available and it is between the hours of 8am and 6pm, contact eitherthe Adult Social Care Team on 0300 200 1005, or the Child Social Care Team on 0300 200 1006

 If the designated person is not available and it is between the hours of 5pm and 9am weekdays or at a weekend or on a public/bank holiday the Emergency Duty Team on 01483 517898 should be informed.

 If you are at all unsure that any issue is covered within the safeguarding policy, contact Judith Royle to discuss your concerns.

 Where the person is in need of immediate medical attention or where the abuse/neglect is observed immediate action should be taken to safeguard the person concerned and evidence should be preserved.
 In this case 999 contacts should be made.

-Surrey Arts has a Safeguarding Policy which can be viewed here.
+Surrey Arts has a Safeguarding Policy (PDF).